5 people are interested

 The Marine Mammal Care Center Los Angeles (MMCC) is a hospital for seals and sea lions located in San Pedro.
-Our mission is to rehabilitate marine mammals with the goal of releasing them back to their natural environment, and to educate the public about our patients and ocean conservation.
+Our mission is to rehabilitate sick and injured marine mammals with the goal of releasing them back to their natural environment, and to educate the public about our work and ocean conservation.
 The National Marine Fisheries Service depends on MMCC to carry out the important goals of the Marine Mammal Protection Act.
 As a non-profit organization, MMCC’s primary funding is provided by individuals, charitable foundations, private businesses, and corporations.
-MMCC operates with dedicated volunteers and staff working diligently to rehabilitate sick, injured, or malnourished seals and sea lions who are rescued on beaches from north of Zuma all the way to Seal Beach.
+MMCC operates with dedicated volunteers and staff working diligently to rehabilitate sick, injured, or malnourished seals and sea lions who are rescued on beaches in Los Angeles County.

-The Husbandry Training Program offers undergraduate college students, college graduates, veterinary students, and other individuals an opportunity to learn how a hospital for seals and sea lions provides medical care, housing and food to seals and sea lions in distress.
+The Animal Care Training Program offers undergraduate college students, college graduates, veterinary students, and other individuals an opportunity to learn how a hospital for seals and sea lions provides medical care, housing and food to seals and sea lions in distress and to participate in their rehabilitation.
+It is designed to provide maximum exposure to pinniped rehabilitation in a short period of time.
+Frequent participation allows for observation in changes in animal health in response to treatment.

-Husbandry Training Interns will assist the Husbandry staff in the patient care and husbandry tasks necessary to provide our patients a second chance at life.
-This volunteer intern reports to the Husbandry Lead(s) on their scheduled shifts and will be on-site at the hospital in San Pedro.
+Animal Care Training Interns will assist the Animal Care staff in the patient care necessary to provide our patients a second chance at life.
+This volunteer intern reports to the staff supervisor on their scheduled shifts and will be on-site at the hospital in San Pedro.
 Duties may include:

 - Thawing and sorting frozen fish